The success of display advertising — anywhere in the world — relies on targeting the right audience with the right message.

 To research and incorporate how your display advertising strategy needs to change in order to find the right audience and message for each new country you expand into.

 How to go about it

-AdWords has two main networks: Search and Display.
-The AdWords Search Network reaches people when they’re already searching for specific goods or services they want to buy.
+Google Ads has two main networks: Search and Display.
+The Search Network reaches people when they’re already searching for specific goods or services that they want to buy.
 The Display Network helps you capture someone's attention earlier in the buying cycle, with a variety of ad formats across the digital universe.
 This network spans over two million websites reaching over 90% of people on the Internet.
-It’s designed to help you find the right audience across millions of websites globally.
+It is designed to help you find the right audience across millions of websites globally.
 It lets you be strategic and put your message in front of potential customers at the right place and right time.

-Let's look at what you need to consider when you are planning a Display Network ad campaign to reach a new audience in a new country.
+This guide highlights what you need to consider when you are planning a Display campaign to reach a new audience in a new country.

 Research and planning

 It pays dividends to allocate time to research and understand in-depth exactly who your buyer is, in any country.
 Everything else, from targeting to ad creation, is based on that knowledge.

 Find a country with an audience that doesn’t just look the same, but acts the same too.
 Remember that a product that’s popular at home might not reach those same stratospheric heights elsewhere.
 Take into account cultural and geographic differences such as socio-economy, climate and seasonality, politics and even history.
 For instance, say that you are looking for countries with high dog ownership in which to sell your all-weather dog-walking accessories: leads, collars, harnesses, coats, fleeces etc. However, high dog ownership figures alone won’t tell you whether this is a country that likes to walk its dogs.
 It might be a country in which they are regarded as fashion accessories to be carried round in handbags, or are not thought of as pets so much as hard-working animals.
 In neither of these scenarios would you sell many of your products.